ZhiwenZhong/zhiwenzhong.github.io/README.md

 •	Isolated plasmid by using Clontech Easy Yeast Plasmid Isolation Kit.
 Obtained the plasmid of protein X excluding TRIM46 and detected 24 positive results from subsequent gene sequencing;

-•	Verified there interaction by co-transferring pGBKT7-TRIM46 and pGADT7-HCFC2 to Y187 strain and found it can activate reporter genes;
+•	Verified their interaction by co-transferring pGBKT7-TRIM46 and pGADT7-HCFC2 to Y187 strain and found it can activate reporter genes;

 •	Detected that TRIM46 overlapped with HCFC2 via immunofluorescence co-localization in HeLa cells.